Risk Insights: What Data is Available

 Who is it for?
 Risk Managers, System Administrators, and anyone responsible for monitoring or reporting on organisational risk.

 What does it impact?
-Risk visibility and reporting.
-Changes made within Insights do not affect the underlying risk data.
-It is a read-only analytical view.
+Risk visibility and reporting only.
+Risk Insights is a read-only analytical view.
+No changes made within Insights affect the underlying risk data.

 2. Key Features & Functions

-• Export and display options: export the current view or switch between List View and Datagrid format
+- Export and display options: export the current view as a PDF or switch between List View and Datagrid format.

 3. Requirements

-• To view Historical data, at least one risk must have been rated or updated before the selected start date
+- To view Historical data, at least one risk must have been rated or updated before your selected start date.

 4. Step-by-Step Guide